-In this episode of 'This Is Psychology," Dr. Anderson discusses the advances in psychology that has produced evidence that with proper care, many people with serious mental illness can not only get better but become well enough to return to full functioning in society
+In this episode, APA CEO Norman B. Anderson, PhD, discusses the advances in psychology that has produced evidence that with proper care, many people with serious mental illness can not only get better but become well enough to return to full functioning in society.

 - Latest APA Survey Reveals Deepening Concerns About Connection Between Chronic Disease and Stress

 Psychologists warn of a rising public health dilemma, especially for high-risk groups

 - Statement of the American Psychological Association on the DSM-5 Development Process